Zizaco/confide/README.md

 #### User roles and permissions

-In order not to bloat Confide with not related features, the role and permission was developed as another package: [Entrust](https://github.com/Zizaco/entrust).
+In order not to bloat Confide with unrelated features, the roles and permissions were developed as another package: [Entrust](https://github.com/Zizaco/entrust).
 This package couples very well with Confide.

 See [Entrust](https://github.com/Zizaco/entrust)

 #### Redirecting to previous route after login

-When defining your filter you should use the Redirect::guest('user/login') within your auth filter.
+When defining your filter, you should use the Redirect::guest('user/login') within your auth filter.
 For example:

     // filters.php